scrapy/scrapy/docs/topics/feed-exports.rst

 Default: ``None``

 An integer number which represent number of scraped items stored in each output file.
-Whenever the number of items exceeds this setting, a new file creates and output redirects to it.
+Whenever the number of items exceeds this setting, a new file is created and output redirects to it.
 The name of the new file will be selected based on timestamp when the feed is being created and/or batch sequence number.
-Therefore you must specify %(time_id)s or %(batch_id)s or both in the file path.
+Therefore you must specify %(time_id)s or %(batch_id)s or both in FEED_URI.

 * ``%(time_id)s`` - gets replaced by a timestamp when the feed is being created
 * ``%(batch_id)s`` - gets replaced by sequence number of batch